OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 ## Overview
 This guide outlines the steps necessary to compile the GEOS simulator on the Stanford Sherlock cluster.
 It consists of the compilation of Third-Party Libraries (TPLs) and GEOS with sbatch scripts.

-this guide documents how compiling GEOS can be simplified to a straightforward command line, such as `sbatch compile_geos.sbatch`.
+This guide documents how compiling GEOS can be simplified to a straightforward command line, such as `sbatch compile_geos.sbatch`.
 This guide proceeds step by step to construct the `compile_geos.sbatch ` script.
 Compilation for other build types are achieve by manually modifiying the script for `release` build type.

 ### Remark
 Note that `GROUP_HOME` is a shared storage device; therefore, each `<SUID>` should create a folder named after its corresponding SUID to maintain user-specific storage and make it easy to identify the folder's owner.